FactoryXCode/MfPack/MfPack/Samples/MfCameraFrameCapture/Readme.md

 Description:

-  Demonstrates how to capture an image (synchronous or A-synchronous) from a camera using the Source Reader.
+  Demonstrates how to capture an image (A-synchronous) from a camera using the Source Reader.

 NOTES:
  - This release is updated for compiler version 17 up to 34.